ldonoso/full-stack-course/full-stack-course.md

         delete returnedObject.__v
       }
     })

     module.exports = mongoose.model('Note', noteSchema)

-For smaller applications the structure does not matter that much.
 Once the application starts to grow in size, you are going to have to establish some kind of structure, and separate the different responsibilities of the application into separate modules.

 There is no strict directory structure or file naming convention that is required for Express applications.
 To contrast this, Ruby on Rails does require a specific structure.
-Our current structure simply follows some of the best practices you can come across on the internet.

 ### Testing Node applications

-We have completely neglected one essential area of software development, and that is automated testing.

 The logic of our application is so simple, that there is not much that makes sense to test with unit tests.
 Let's create a new file *utils/for\_testing.js* and write a couple of simple functions that we can use for test writing practice: